jlacar/aoc2015/README-Day01.md

 ## Over-engineering vs. practicing good habits

 For a program this small, it may seem a bit heavy-handed to do this kind of refactoring.
-However, applying this style of organizing and structuring code in real-world, thousands-of-lines-long and hundreds-of-files-big programs will pave the way for a gentler and more enjoyable experience for readers trying to understand what's going on in your real-world code.
+However, applying this style of organizing and structuring code in real-world, thousands-of-lines-long and hundreds-of-files-big programs will pave the way for a gentler and more enjoyable experience for readers trying to understand what's going on in your program.

 ## Using a sequence for Part 2